21cmfast/21cmFAST/joss-paper/paper.md

 # Summary

-The field of 21-cm cosmology -- in which the hyperfine spectral line of neutral hydrogen (appearing at rest-frame wavelengths of 21 cm) is mapped over large swathes of the Universe's history -- has developed radically over the last decade.
+The field of 21-cm cosmology -- in which the hyperfine spectral line of neutral hydrogen (appearing at the rest-frame wavelength of 21 cm) is mapped over large swathes of the Universe's history -- has developed radically over the last decade.
 The promise of the field is to revolutionize our knowledge of the first stars, galaxies, and black holes through the timing and patterns